Coder-Yu/QRec/README.md

 ##Features##
 * **Cross-platform**: as a Python software, RecQ can be easily deployed and executed in any platforms, including MS Windows, Linux and Mac OS.
-* **Fast execution**: RecQ is based on the fast scientific computing libraries such as Numpy and some light common data structures, which make it runs much faster than other libraries based on Python.
+* **Fast execution**: RecQ is based on the fast scientific computing libraries such as Numpy and some light common data structures, which make it run much faster than other libraries based on Python.
 * **Easy configuration**: RecQ configs recommenders using a configuration file.
 * **Easy expansion**: RecQ provides a set of well-designed recommendation interfaces by which new algorithms can be easily implemented.
 * **<font color="red">Data visualization</font>**: RecQ can help visualize the input dataset without running any algorithm.